learning-at-home/hivemind/examples/albert/README.md

 Finally, we provide best practices for running collaborative experiments of different sizes.

+### Hosting the data
-__Hosting the data:__ for small experiments (3-16 peers, <1GB data), you can use a free-tier file hosting that has a convenient way to [download with curl/wget](https://superuser.com/questions/470664/how-to-download-dropbox-files-using-wget-command).
+For small experiments (3-16 peers, <1GB data), you can use a free-tier file hosting that has a convenient way to [download with curl/wget](https://superuser.com/questions/470664/how-to-download-dropbox-files-using-wget-command).
 However, these services are not meant for high load and could ban you for generating too much traffic.
 If you want to scale up, you could either use an S3-like storage from [any](https://aws.amazon.com/s3/) [cloud](https://cloud.google.com/storage) [provider](https://cloud.google.com/storage) or host the data [yourself]((https://gist.github.com/willurd/5720255)).
 Large data files (>5GB) will take long to download; we recommend splitting them into chunks and implementing a custom dataloader that can load chunks on the fly.
 Finally, the most _comme il faut_ solution to sharing large datasets is to use [academic torrents](https://academictorrents.com/).

+### run_first_peer.py
-__`run_first_peer.py`:__ this peer exists solely to welcome other peers onto the DHT and track learning progress.
+This peer exists solely to welcome other peers onto the DHT and track learning progress.
 It requires neither GPU nor high bandwidth, the only prerequisite is that coordinator should have high uptime.
 If no high uptime server is available, one can also run multiple coordinators on different servers and list all of them as `--initial_peers`.
 The system will stay up as long as at least one coordinator is available.
 For short- to mid-term experiments you can host coordinator on a [free-tier VM](https://www.quora.com/Are-there-any-free-online-virtual-machines).

+### Tuning for hardware/network
-__Tuning for hardware/network:__ the optimal training parameters for each peer depend on its GPU and internet connection.
+The optimal training parameters for each peer depend on its GPU and internet connection.
 If a peer cannot accept incoming connections (e.g. when in colab or behind a firewall), add `--client_mode` to the training script (see example below).
 In case of high network latency, you may want to increase `--averaging_expiration` by a few seconds or set `--batch_size_lead` to start averaging a bit earlier than the rest of the collaboration.
 GPU-wise, each peer should be able to process one local microbatch each `0.5~1` seconds (see trainer's progress bar).
 To achieve that, we recommend tuning `--per_device_train_batch_size` and `--gradient_accumulation_steps`.
 The example trainer supports multiple GPUs via DataParallel.
 However, using advanced distributed training strategies (e.g. [ZeRO-3](https://www.deepspeed.ai/news/2021/03/07/zero3-offload.html)) will require changes in `run_trainer.py`.

+### Using public GPU providers
-__Using public GPU providers:__ There are awesome services like [Google Colab](https://colab.research.google.com/), [Kaggle kernels](https://www.kaggle.com/dansbecker/running-kaggle-kernels-with-a-gpu) or[Paperspace](https://gradient.paperspace.com/free-gpu) that provide free GPUs.
+There are awesome services like [Google Colab](https://colab.research.google.com/), [Kaggle kernels](https://www.kaggle.com/dansbecker/running-kaggle-kernels-with-a-gpu) or[Paperspace](https://gradient.paperspace.com/free-gpu) that provide free GPUs.
 These services usually come with significant limitations (e.g. last gen GPUs, reset every few hours), but they allow just about anyone to join your collaborative experiment.
 Here's how to best use them.
   - before you begin, __read the rules carefully__.
 Most free-tier GPU services allow only one GPU per user and using more than one account will get you banned.
 It is **your** duty to make sure that collaborators won't get in trouble for helping you.
   - most free GPUs are running behind a firewall, which requires you to run trainer with `--client_mode` (see example below).
 Such peers can only exchange gradients if there is at least one non-client-mode peer (GPU server or desktop with public IP).
 We recommend using a few preemptible instances with the cheapest GPU you can find.
 For example, we tested this code on preemptible [`g4dn.xlarge`](https://aws.amazon.com/blogs/aws/now-available-ec2-instances-g4-with-nvidia-t4-tensor-core-gpus/) nodes for around $0.15/h apiece with 8 AWS nodes and up to 61 Colab/Kaggle participants.
   - you can create starter notebooks to make it more convenient for collaborators to join your training run ([example](https://colab.research.google.com/gist/yhn112/e858cb841c73879d8ef98a84e03b43e7/collaborative-training-v0-10.ipynb)).
 Ideally, joining collaboration should take at most a couple of clicks.